MyExperience Transcript (MET)

 • Athletics

-If an experience isn't reflected on your MyExperience Transcript, reach out to an administrator via my.experience@uleth.ca
+If an experience (as defined above) isn't already reflected on your MyExperience Transcript (MET) or has yet to be considered for inclusion, please feel free to reach out to an administrator via my.experience@uleth.ca

-For an experience to be included it must:
+For an experience to be considered eligible for inclusion, it must:

 • Result in uLethbridge academic recognition or recognized not-for-credit activity